wgalyen/groot/README.md

 ## Usage

-- Run `groot.exe` or `cargo run`.
-Program will run in the background and can be accessed via the system tray icon.
+-- Run `groot.exe` or `cargo run`.
+Program will run in the background and options can be accessed by right clicking the system tray icon.
 - Activate the windowing grid with hotkey `CRTL + ALT + S`.
 - Increase / decrease grid rows / columns with `CTRL + arrows`.
 - Hovering cursor over the grid will show a preview of that zone in the window.